-Limoneira Company, a Delaware Company (the "Company"), engages primarily in growing citrus and avocados, picking and hauling citrus, and packing, marketing and selling lemons.
+Limoneira Company (together with its consolidated subsidiaries, the "Company") engages primarily in growing citrus and avocados, picking and hauling citrus, and packing, marketing and selling lemons.
 The Company is also engaged in residential rentals and other rental operations and real estate development activities.

-The Company markets and sells lemons directly to food service, wholesale and retail customers throughout the United States, Canada, Asia and other international markets.
+The Company markets and sells lemons directly to food service, wholesale and retail customers throughout the United States, Canada, Asia, Europe and other international markets.
 The Company is a member of Sunkist Growers, Inc. ("Sunkist"), an agricultural marketing cooperative, and sells its oranges, specialty citrus and other crops to Sunkist-licensed and other third-party packinghouses.